What Is a Clergy Abuse Lawsuit?

 Clergy Abuse Statute of Limitations

-Certain state laws prevent childhood sexual abuse victims from filing lawsuits after certain ages.
+Certain state laws prevent childhood sexual abuse victims from filing lawsuits after a certain age.
 In the past, this has barred many adults from taking action against the Catholic Church.

 However, in the wake of public outcry, many states are reevaluating their laws around time limits survivors have to file cases against their abusers and the institutions that covered up their abuse.

-Over a dozen states have passed expanded statute of limitations bills to allow more time for survivors to come forward.
+Over a dozen states have passed expanded statutes of limitations bills to allow more time for survivors to come forward.
 In other states, similar legislation is now pending.

 As of December 1, 2019, clergy sex abuse victims in New Jersey have until their 55th birthday (or up to seven years after they discover the abuse has caused them harm) to sue.
 Cases that were previously time-barred have now been revived with a two-year filing window.